 Field Description Device Type Displays the factory defined device name and type.
 System Contact Displays the name of the contact person.
 The field range is 0-31 characters.
 System Name Displays the user-defined system name.
 The field range is 0-31 characters.
 System Location Displays the location where the system is currently running.
 The field range is 0-31 characters.
 Firmware Version Displays the installed software version number.
 Hardware Version Displays the installed device hardware version number.
+Serial Number Displays the installed device serial number.
 System Time Displays the system time.
 The field format is Day/Month/Year.
 System Up Time Displays the amount of time since the most recent device reboot.
 The system time is displayed in the following format: Days, Hours, Minutes, and Seconds.
 For example, 41 days, 2 hours, 22 minutes and 15 seconds.

-Field Description Boot Version Displays the installed device boot version number.
+Boot Version Displays the installed device boot version number.
 MAC Address Displays the MAC address assigned to the device.
 IP Address Displays the IP address assigned to the device.
 Subnet Mask Displays the subnet mask assigned to the device.
 Default Gateway Displays the device default gateway assigned to the device.
 Login Timeout (minutes) Indicates the amount of time after which if no user activity occurs, the device times out.
 The default is 10 minutes.
 Time Source Provides a shortcut to viewing the system clock settings.

-802.1D Spanning Tree Indicates if STP is enabled on the device, and provides a shortcut to viewing the STP settings.
+Field Description 802.1D Spanning Tree Indicates if STP is enabled on the device, and provides a shortcut to viewing the STP settings.
 DHCP Client Indicates if DCHP Client is enabled on the device, and provides a shortcut to viewing the DHCP Client settings.
 Safeguard Engine Indicates if the Safeguard Engine is enabled on the device, and provides a shortcut to viewing the Safeguard Engine settings.
 SNMP Trap Indicates if SNMP Traps are enabled on the device, and provides a shortcut to viewing the SNMP Traps settings.
 SSL Indicates if Secure Socket Layer (SSL) is enabled on the device, and provides a shortcut to viewing the SSL settings.
 GVRP Setting Indicates if Group VLAN Registration Protocol is enabled.
-Jumbo Frames Indicates if Jumbo Frames are enabled on the device, and provides a shortcut to viewing the Jumbo Frames settings.
+Telnet Setting Indicates if Telnet is enabled.
+Jumbo Frame Indicates if Jumbo Frames are enabled on the device, and provides a shortcut to viewing the Jumbo Frames settings.
 BPDU Forwarding Indicates if BPDU Forwarding is enabled on the device, and provides a shortcut to viewing the BPDU Forwarding settings.
 IGMP Snooping Indicates if IGMP Snooping is enabled on the device, and provides a shortcut to viewing the IGMP Snooping settings.
+MLD Snooping Indicates if MLD Snooping is enabled on the device, and provides a shortcut to viewing the MLD Snooping settings.
 Broadcast Storm Control Indicates if Broadcast Storm Control is enabled on the device, and provides a shortcut to viewing the Broadcast Storm Control settings.
 802.1X Status Indicates if 802.1X is enabled on the device, and provides a shortcut to viewing the 802.1X settings.
 SSH Indicates if Secure Shell Protocol (SSH) is enabled on the device, and provides a shortcut to viewing the SSH settings.
 Port Mirroring Indicates if Port Mirroring is enabled.